marcellodesales/svnedge-console/ext/ocn-files/readme-windows.txt

    PYTHONHOME environment variable.

-   The installer will add rules to the Windows Firewall to allow access to the Apache binary and to open up port 3343.
+   The installer will add rules to the Windows Firewall to allow access to the Apache binary and to open up ports 3343 and 4434.

    The installer will add two Windows services set to start automatically when the system starts.